Sean Scannell

-Sean Scannell (born 17 September 1990) is a professional footballer who plays as a winger for EFL League Two club Grimsby Town.
+Sean Scannell (born 17 September 1990) is a professional footballer who plays as a winger for Hornchurch.

 Scannell began his career with Crystal Palace where he scored 12 goals in 130 League appearances between 2007 and 2012.
 He then signed for Huddersfield Town where he spent the next six seasons.
-He has since played for Burton Albion, Bradford City and Blackpool.
+He has since played for Burton Albion, Bradford City, Blackpool and Grimsby Town.
 He has represented the Republic of Ireland at U17, U18, U19, U21 and B level.

 Club career

 Crystal Palace

 Scannell joined Palace at 14 and notched 23 goals for the academy during the 2006–07 season, graduating to the reserves before breaking into the first team in the 2007–08 season.
 Scannell made his debut for Crystal Palace in a 2–1 win at London rivals QPR in December 2007 as a substitute.
 In his home debut against Sheffield Wednesday on 15 December, he again came on as a substitute in the second half and scored a 90th-minute winner, his first senior goal in a 2–1 victory for Crystal Palace.
 He finished that campaign having featured in 25 games, earning him a call up to the Republic of Ireland Under-17's squad and was named Palace's Young Player of the Year in 2008.

-Following this, Scannell was offered a two and a half year professional contract with Palace.
+Following this, Scannell was offered a two-and-a-half-year professional contract with Palace.
 Scannell signed the contract at the beginning of the new year, and celebrated by scoring Palace's second goal in a 3–0 victory against Wolverhampton Wanderers the following weekend.

 At the end of the 2008–09 season, and still only 18 years old, Scannell was voted Championship Apprentice of the Year.

-He made steady progress over the following two campaigns, but missed the first half of the 2010–11 campaign because of a knee injury, that restricted him to 19 outings over the 2010–11 league campaigns although he did manage to score twice in both seasons.
+He made steady progress over the following two campaigns scoring twice in each season, however he missed the first half of the 2010–11 campaign because of a knee injury, that restricted him to 19 outings in that season.

 The 2011–12 season was Scannell's best season for the Eagles, with 37 league appearances, four goals and three assists.
 His form early in the season earned him a new four-and-a-half-year contract in September 2011.
-He was given the freedom to play down the middle or out wide drifting in and out of dangerous positions in the attacking line.